tophep/TicTacToe/README.md

 I tweaked the AI to prefer moves that had no child moves, i.e. a win or tie.
 If no winning move is available, it prefers moves it has never made before, to flesh out the move tree.
 Finally, it defaults back to making the same "non-losing" moves as a last resort.

 This tweak improved the AI's performance noticeably but it was still far from perfect.
-I realized the problem was the AI's training parter.
+I realized the problem was the AI's training partner.
 When playing itself it would win in situtations where it shouldn't because it's opponent was choosing random moves, instead of optimal moves.
 It was learning bad habits from itself.